Fact or Fiction? Teeth Whitening Myths Busted

 Myth 1: Whitening toothpastes work as well as professional whitening

-Most whitening toothpastes on the market include mild abrasive substances, which can only remove surface stains.
-This will not whiten the internal structure of the teeth like professionally supplied whitening does, and overusing them can cause unwanted damage to the teeth & gums.
+Most teeth whitening toothpastes on the market include mild abrasive substances, which can only remove surface stains.
+This will not whiten the internal structure of the teeth like professionally supplied teeth whitening does, and overusing them can cause unwanted damage to the teeth & gums.

 Myth 2 :Teeth whitening is painful